samiralam/rules-compendium/docs/phb/5-feats/index.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you’re holding a Melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.
+When you're holding a Melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.

 ---